MatheusRich/matheusrich.github.io/_drafts/a-simple-way-to-get-started-with-tdd.md

 <small>_OBS: the code snippets are below are in ruby, but they apply for any dinamically typed language._</small>

 Oh no!
 You got a bug in production.
-Your monitoring tool is screaming at you the most famous Ruby error of all: `NoMethodError: undefined method 'split' for nil:NilClass`
+Your monitoring tool is screaming at you the famous [Billion Dollar Mistake][null]: `NoMethodError: undefined method 'split' for nil:NilClass`

 You look at the logs a see where this exception raised: